The s'mores brownie: buttery graham cracker crust topped with fudgy brownies and topped with toasted marshmallow. What could be better?

 - 7 tablespoons unsalted butter melted

 - 4 ounces dark chocolate

 - ⅔ cups brown sugar

 - 3 large eggs room temperature

 - ½ teaspoon salt

-- Mix together the graham cracker crumbs and the melted butter until well-combined (I used a food processor).
+- Mix together the graham cracker crumbs, sugar, salt, and the melted butter until well-combined.

 - Line an 8 x 8-inch baking pan with parchment paper and fill with the graham cracker crumbs.
 Pour the crumbs in the bottom of the pan and pack the crumbs down as much as possible.
-Place in the refrigerator until ready to use.
 Preheat the oven to 350F.

-- Take out the baking pan and pour the batter over the graham cracker crust and spread to the edges.
+- Pour the batter over the graham cracker crust and spread to the edges.

-- Bake for 30 minutes.
+- Bake for 35 - 40 minutes or until a toothpick comes out with thick, moist crumbs sticking to it.
 Place marshmallows over the top of the brownies and bake for an additional 1 – 2 minutes.
-Remove and torch the tops of the marshmallow.
+Remove and optionally torch the tops of the marshmallow.
 You can also try to use the broiler in the oven and keep a careful eye on the toasting.
-Best if slices when cool.

 - Cool for at least 10 minutes before lifting out of the pan and cooling on a wire rack completely before slicing.